-MS Konstantin Korotkov current position
+MS Konstantin Korotkov last position

 Specifications of MS Konstantin Korotkov

 |Class||USSR Russian cruise ship (Project 301)|

 |Ferry route / homeports||Nizhny Novgorod|

 |Speed||14 kn / 26 kph / 16 mph|

 |Beam (width)||17 m / 56 ft|

 |Decks with cabins||4|

 |Former names||Sovetskaya Ukraina|

 MS Konstantin Korotkov cruise ship ("теплоход Константин Коротков" круизный корабль) is a traditional Russian river passenger ship built for the USSR (Soviet Union) in GDR (Eastern Germany).
 The boat is currently owned and operated by the Russian shipping company VODOHOD ("Водоход").
 MS Korotkov cruises on Volga River, departing from Nizhny Novgorod.
 Most itineraries are roundtrips, visiting Astrakhan (13-day), Rostov-on-Don (16-day), Volgograd (11-day), St Petersburg (13-day), Kazan (4-day), Tver (7-day), Cheboksary (3-day).